THADEUSH123/design-transformer/README.md

 ##Data Input
 There are three input formats this tooling supports.
 This tooling allows a user to visualize and consume arbitrary site and link data in aggregate.
 The tooling can consume an arbitrary number of the above formatted text files and output in a standardized output.

-1. .csv files[(Comma Separated Delimiter Format)](https://en.wikipedia.org/wiki/CSV): contain a list of attributes of sites(lat/long mandatory).
+1. .csv files[(Comma Separated Delimiter Format)](https://en.wikipedia.org/wiki/CSV): contain a list of attributes of sites (lat/long mandatory).

 2. .gv files[(Graph Viz Format)](https://en.wikipedia.org/wiki/DOT_(graph_description_language)): contain an association of sites.

-3. .geojson/json[(GeoJSON format)](https://en.wikipedia.org/wiki/GeoJSON): can contain any geospasial data.
+3. .geojson/json[(GeoJSON format)](https://en.wikipedia.org/wiki/GeoJSON): can contain any geospatial data.

 ###CSV Input File Details